i3PosNet: Instrument Pose Estimation from X-Ray in temporal bone surgery: Datasets

-The non-rigid drilling robot consists of a spherical drilling head and two cylinders connected by a flexible joint.
-By flexing and expanding the joint in coordination with cushions on the cylinders, it creates non-linear access paths.
-We implement this additional degree of freedom at the joint by generating the corresponding mesh on the fly from a generative model.
+\textbf{Prototype Robot}: The non-rigid drilling robot consists of a spherical drilling head and two cylinders connected by a flexible joint.
+By flexing and expanding the joint in coordination with cushions on the cylinders, the drill-head creates non-linear access paths.
+With a bounding box diagonal of the robot up to the joint of \SI{13.15}{\milli\meter}, its dimensions are in line with typical MIS and temporal bone surgery applications.